 After breakfast at the lodge, head to Copal Waterfall.
 This beautiful two-hour-long hike features a landscape of moss-covered trees, bromelias and orchids at every corner.
 The trail ends at a spectacular waterfall over 50 m high.
 Return to the hotel by noon for check out and lunch before heading back to Quito.
 Overnight in a Luxury Room at Casa Gangotena Hotel.

 Day 7 – Quito / Tren Crucero (B/L/D)

 Transfer to the historic Chimbacalle train station in Quito and board the Tren Crucero.
-The train departs at 8 AM and heads toward El Boliche Recreational Area, where you’ll disembark to board transport to the wilds of Cotopaxi National Park.
+The train departs at 8 AM and heads toward El Boliche Recreational Area, where you’ll disembark to board transport to the wilds of Cotopaxi National Park. (subject to volcano activity.)
 Take a short hike amid the rolling slopes of the volcano to enjoy its landscapes, flora and fauna.

 Continue to Hacienda San Agustín del Callo, located nearby, for a delicious lunch.
 In the afternoon, we travel to the train station in Lasso to take part in a traditional fiesta.
 Today’s accommodation and dinner is at La Ciénega, a colonial hacienda full of history and charm.